 Training for Dancers

-She also received scholarships at the “Merce Cunninghum Studio” and at the ”Peridance Center”, in New York.
+She also received scholarships at the “Merce Cunningham Studio” and at the ”Peridance Center”, in New York.
 She danced, among others, for Botega Dance Company (IT), J.K.Tyl Theater Pilsen (CZ) and from 2001-2009 she joined Balletto dell’Esperia (Turin,IT) dancing principal roles.
-Since 2010 Cristiana works as free-lancer, based in Berlin.
+Since 2010 Cristiana works as a freelancer, based in Berlin.
 She takes part in different productions as a dancer as well as a choreographer and collaborates with several artists.
-Her piece “Tangram” (done in collaboration with Stefan Sing) has been invited to be performed in Canada, Usa, Mexico, Japan, Sweden, Finland, Norway, Holland, Portugal, Italy, Switzerland… and keeps on touring.
+Her piece “Tangram” (in collaboration with Stefan Sing) has been invited to be performed in Canada, USA, Mexico, Japan, Sweden, Finland, Norway, Holland, Portugal, Italy, Switzerland… and keeps on touring.
 Recently she presented her new work “Home”, in Turin, for “Palcoscenico Danza”.
 Cristiana taught contemporary dance classes and choreographic workshops in different frames, for professional dancers, dance schools students, circus artists… e.g. Barker Theatre (Turku, Finland), Japanese dance and new circus-festival (Yamaguchi, Japan), International Festival Danse Encore (Canada), Centro Nacional de las Artes CENART